 Faculty-led programs, field trips, and student group trips

-Texas A&M University has canceled
+Texas A&M University has approved

-The University has approved
+The university has canceled

-Exchange, affiliate provider, and independent study programs
+Exchange, affiliate provider, and independent programs

 Students participating in individual experiences through a provider or exchange partner are permitted to go as long as the host university or partner has confirmed that it is operational, and with the understanding that they do so at their own risk.
 Any financial loss incurred because of travel or health issues related to COVID-19 will not be reimbursed by Education Abroad or Texas A&M University.

 - The ability to depart the U.S. and enter destination country based on current travel restrictions